lucsedirae/deep-cuts/README.md

  Using Bands in Town API.
  # imgtourDates

+### Save your favorite bands in the app to easily access them and write down any thoughts you have.
 >“A deep cut usually refers to non-radio singles by an artist (which tend to be often >underplayed), and older songs. “ Unknown